-Attack Drone - JSF and EFEC command vehicles are escorted by a squad of these.
-They're armed with machine guns for default but can be upgraded with missiles (JSF) or lasers (EFEC).
-Granted, they're not especially powerful against anything except gunships.
-Non-upgraded drones can also be deployed by engineers to defend an uplink.
-Neither variant can be controlled but the escort drones can be ordered by the command vehicle to attack specific targets.
+Attack Drone: JSF and EFEC command vehicles are escorted by a squad of these.
+They're armed with machine guns by default, but can be upgraded with missiles (JSF) or lasers (EFEC).
+However, they're not especially powerful against anything except gunships.
+Non-upgraded drones can also be deployed by Engineers to defend an Uplink.
+Neither variant can be directly controlled, though the escort variant can be ordered by the command vehicle to attack specific targets.

-Spetznaz just uses a batch of raw recruits for guard duty in both cases... although the voiceovers still refer to them as drones.
+The Spetznaz just use a batch of raw recruits for guard duty in both cases... although the voiceovers still refer to them as drones.

 In Raid missions, the target structures are all guarded by four drones each who prioritize air targets.
 This is to make sure the attacker can't simply Zerg Rush the targets with gunships right as the mission starts.

-Also played somewhat literally - as you gain command abilities (Like snipe, missiles, SAWs, and higher levels of off-map support), your rank increases.
-A high-rank commander is probably going to have a very highly-tuned battalion with significant support...
+Also played somewhat literally - as your rank increases, you gain command abilities (Like snipe, missiles, SAWs, and higher levels of off-map support).
+A highly-ranked commander is probably going to have a very well tuned battalion with significant support.